Cosmic Voids in GAN-Generated Maps of Large-Scale Structure: Discussion

 \section{Discussion}

-We have explored the use of a standard deep convolutional Wasserstein GAN (WGAN) for the purposes of generating novel 2D images of the smoothed mass density field of $\Lambda$CDM universes.
+We used a standard deep convolutional Wasserstein GAN (WGAN) to generate novel 2D images of the smoothed mass density field of a $\Lambda$CDM universe, and we explored the use of void statistics as a possible method for assessing and fine-tuning GAN performance.
 The WGAN was trained using 15,000 2D images of the large-scale structure that were obtained from N-body simulations.
 The trained WGAN was used to generate 15,000 2D images and a {\it voidfinder} algorithm, modified to identify regions of low mass density (as opposed to regions of low galaxy density), was then used to create void catalogs from the simulated and generated images.
-The simulated and generated images yield a similar number of voids (2.5 million voids in the simulated images vs.\ 2.8 million voids in the generated images) and the properties of the voids in the simulated and generated images are also similar.
-Systematic differences between the properties of the simulated and generated voids are, however, apparent.
+The simulated and generated images yield a similar number of voids (2.5 million voids and 2.8 million voids, respectively).

+Within the formal error bars, the mean void properties (i.e., mean radius, mean effective radius, mean central density contrast, and mean interior density contrast) in the simulated and generated images are consistent with each other.
+Systematic differences between the distributions of the void properties are, however, apparent.
 Compared to the simulated images, the generated images yield somewhat fewer of the smallest voids and significantly fewer voids with central density contrast $\sim -1$.
 Overall, the generated images yield fewer of the emptiest voids and, as a result, the distribution of mean interior density contrast for the generated voids is offset systematically from the distribution of mean interior density contrast for the simulated voids.